Light & Exposure

 Every camera has a built-in light meter that reads the brightness of the scene and picks a combination of aperture, shutter speed, and ISO that it believes will produce a correctly exposed image.
 The key word there is "believes."

 The meter is trained to assume the world averages out to a medium brightness, what photographers call mid-grey or 18% grey.
+This isn't an arbitrary number: 18% reflectance became the standard gray-card value because it approximates the average reflectance of a typical scene, a convention Wikipedia's entry on middle gray traces back to Kodak and Munsell-era testing in the early 20th century.
 For most scenes, that assumption works.
 But the meter doesn't understand your subject.
 It just measures light reflected off everything in the frame and tries to nudge the average toward that middle tone.

 EV stands for Exposure Value.
 It's a way of expressing how much light is reaching your sensor relative to a standard reference.
 When your meter reads a scene, it targets EV 0 as "correct."
-Exposure compensation lets you shift away from that target in stops, which are the standard unit of light measurement in photography.
-One stop doubles or halves the amount of light.
-Dialing in +1 EV tells the camera to let in twice as much light as it chose; -1 EV cuts it in half.
+Exposure compensation lets you shift away from that target in stops, which are the standard unit of light measurement in photography; as Wikipedia's exposure value article puts it, one stop is a power-of-two exposure step, so dialing in +1 EV doubles the light reaching the sensor and -1 EV halves it.

 Where to Find the Exposure Compensation Control